joanpablo/reactive_forms/README.md

 }
 ```

-> :point_right: As you can see from the above example the usage of **ReactiveDropdownField** is almost the same as the usage of a common [DropdownButtonFormField](https://api.flutter.dev/flutter/material/DropdownButtonFormField-class.html), except for the aditional *formControlName* and *validationMessages* properties.
+> As you can see from the above example the usage of **ReactiveDropdownField** is almost the same as the usage of a common [DropdownButtonFormField](https://api.flutter.dev/flutter/material/DropdownButtonFormField-class.html), except for the aditional *formControlName* and *validationMessages* properties.

 ## Reactive Forms + [Provider](https://pub.dev/packages/provider) plugin :muscle: